zydou/arti/crates/arti/README.md

 ### Experimental features

- Note that the APIs enabled by these features are NOT covered by semantic versioning guarantees: we might break them or remove them between patch versions.
+ Note that the APIs enabled by these features are NOT covered by semantic versioning[^1] guarantees: we might break them or remove them between patch versions.

+* `experimental-api` -- build with experimental, unstable API support.
+   (Right now, most APIs in the `arti` crate are experimental, since this crate was originally written to run as a binary only.)
 * `experimental` -- Build with all experimental features above, along with all experimental features from other arti crates.

+[^1]: Remember, semantic versioning is what makes various `cargo` features work reliably.
+To be explicit, if you want `cargo update` to _only_ make correct changes, then you cannot enable these features.

 ## Limitations